History of the Dallas Cowboys: 2013

 The Cowboys opened the 2013 season by defeating their division rival New York Giants 36–31.
 This win was punctuated after Giants quarterback Eli Manning threw an interception to Brandon Carr whom returned it for a touchdown.
 This was the first time the Cowboys had defeated the Giants at home since 2008.
 Just like the previous year, the Cowboys lost three of their next four games.
 The third loss of that run was a shootout to the eventual AFC Champion Denver Broncos 51–48.
 Tony Romo threw for over 500 yards with five touchdowns.
 However, late in the 4th quarter with the game tied at 48 he threw an interception to Danny Trevathan which set up the Broncos' winning field goal.
 They rebounded in Week 6 by decisively defeating the division rival Washington Redskins 31–16.
 Week 7 brought another division game, this time against the Philadelphia Eagles, and a 17–3 win.
 However, the next week they lost to the Detroit Lions in a tight 31–30 loss to end the month of October.

-They went 3–1 in the month of November which included another win over the Giants.
-Their sole loss that month was a Week 10 49–17 blowout loss to the New Orleans Saints.
+They went 3–1 in the month of November which included a Week 10 49–17 blowout loss to the New Orleans Saints, and another win over the Giants.
 They began December with two crucial losses to the Chicago Bears 45–28 and to the Green Bay Packers 37–36.
 The Week 15 loss to the Packers was especially noteworthy since the Cowboys had a 26–3 halftime lead.
 Talk of the annual "December Curse" was in full effect.
 They came into their Week 16 division matchup against the Redskins with a 7–7 record but still in the hunt with the Eagles for the NFC East crown.
 In the game they started the 4th quarter down 23–14.
 They battled back to win 24–23.
 The win was highlighted by a 4th and goal touchdown pass from Romo to DeMarco Murray from the 12 yard line with 1:15 left.
 However, Romo received a serious back injury during the 4th quarter.
 While he was able to finish the game, the injury prematurely ended his season.
 For the third consecutive year the Cowboys entered Week 17 one win away from the division title along with their opponents the Eagles.
 The Cowboys came into the game with a 5–0 division record.
 With Romo out, backup quarterback Kyle Orton started.
 With less than 2 minutes left and being down 24–22, Orton threw a game-ending interception, losing the game, finishing 8-8 and missing the playoffs for the fourth straight season.